muhammadazzazy/udemate/README.md

 5. Set **description** to an appropriate description (e.g. repo description)
 6. Set **redirect uri** to `http://localhost:8080`

+📝 Note: On the first run, the script will provide you with a link that you need to click on to generate a Reddit refresh token and authorize access.

 ### Installation

 1. Clone the repo